apiel/isomor/packages/isomor/README.md

 npx isomor
 ```

 `isomor` give the possibility to develop a web application in a single project by abstracting the layers between frontend and backend.
-Instead to implement an API, using REST or graphql, isomor will allow you to call the server functions directly from the UI code, without to think about the communication protocol.
+Instead to implement an API, using REST or graphql, isomor will allow you to call the server functions directly from the user interface, without to think about the communication protocol.
 Isomor will take care to generate automatically those layers for you.

 Since there is no more separation between the backend and the frontend, there is much more consistency and a better overview of the project.
 It remove lot of overhead and let you focus on implementing features.